msawczyn/EFDesigner/README.md

 ***1.2.0 [ In development ]***

+   - Roslyn-based code analysis now allows dragging C# files onto the design surface to add or update classes and enums
    - Added optional generation of INotifyPropertyChanged interface and implementation for entities
    - Property grid hides element properties if they're not appropriate for the EF version
    - Added ability to tag model as a specific EF version (especially useful for EF Core as new capabilities are being added often)